REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Experiments and Results

 To assess the contribution of each component in our proposed method, several ablation studies are carried out.

-\textbf{Ablation Studies on ID-Context Cache.} To investigate the specific contributions of the ID-Sink and Context-Cache principles within our proposed ID-Context Cache methodology, we conduct an ablation study under different experimental configurations, as follows: \begin{itemize} \item \textbf{Full ID‑Context Cache}: Our complete strategy including both the ID‑Sink and Context‑Cache principles. \item \textbf{w/o ID-Sink}: Configuration exclude the ID‑Sink principle, retaining only the Context‑Cache principle. \item \textbf{w/o Context-Cache}: Configuration exclude the ID-Sink principle, retaining only the ID-Sink principle. \end{itemize} The inference segment length is set to five times the training chunk length (120 frames).
+\textbf{Ablation Study on ID-Context Cache.} To investigate the specific contributions of the ID-Sink and Context-Cache principles within our proposed ID-Context Cache methodology, we conduct an ablation study under different experimental configurations, as follows: \begin{itemize} \item \textbf{Full ID‑Context Cache}: Our complete strategy including both the ID‑Sink and Context‑Cache principles. \item \textbf{w/o ID-Sink}: Configuration excludes the ID‑Sink principle, retaining only the Context‑Cache principle. \item \textbf{w/o Context-Cache}: Configuration excludes the Context‑Cache, retaining only the ID-Sink principle. \end{itemize} The inference segment length is set to five times the training chunk length (121 frames).
 The performance of each configuration is evaluated on the HDTF dataset across FID, FVD, and SyncNet metrics.
 As detailed in Tab.~\ref{tab:idcontext}, ablating the ID-Sink mechanism has a minimal impact on Sync-C but significantly worsens FID and FVD, indicating that suboptimal ID consistency leads to semantic distortion in generated videos.
 In contrast, ablating the Context-Cache mechanism results in a clear deterioration in Sync-C, accompanied by declines in FID and FVD, which can be attributed to weakened temporal consistency.
 To further investigate these effects, we conducted a visual analysis by uniformly sampling frames at aligned timestamps and computing difference heatmaps between adjacent frames.
-The results are shown in Fig.~\ref{fig:ablation_idcontext}.
+The results are shown in Fig.~\ref{fig:ablation_idcontext}, where the inference length is 121 frames.